anze3db/adventofcode/README.md

  * 🔴 > 1s
 <!-- BENCHMARK_RESULTS_END -->

+## Using AoC class

-### Alternatively, you can build your own workflow using the lower level AoC class
+Alternatively, you can build your own workflow using the lower level AoC class

 ```python
 from adventofcode import AoC